( This article has been updated to present more information and clarity. )

 30 amps maximum

 Note: The “/3” simply means there are three wires within the insulation of the extension cord.
 One is for ground (green), one for “hot” (black), and the other for neutral (white).

 How does length affect extension cord ratings?

-Can I use 2 extension cords for my generator?
+Can I use 2 extension cords with my generator?

-If your generator puts out more power than the rating of one extension cord, and if your generator has multiple outlets, you can use more than one extension cord.
+If your generator puts out more power than the rating of one extension cord, and if your generator has multiple household style outlets, you might use more than one extension cord.
 Just don’t overload your cords.

 For example, one of my generators is rated for 3500 watts.
-It has several outlets.
-I will use two 12/3 extension cords to deliver power inside to my various appliances if need be.
+It has several conventional outlets (and a high power multi-prong outlet).
+I might use two 12/3 extension cords to deliver power inside to my various appliances if need be.